guilhermehvsantos/nlw-return-impulse-web/README.md

 # 🔥 LightUsApp - Feedback Widget 💡

-A react component develop during the NLW Return - Impulse by RocketSeat
+A react component develop during the NLW Return - Impulse by RocketSeat.
+Be aware that this is only the front-end of the aplication, you can check the back-end on the server [directory](https://github.com/GuilhermeHVSantos/nlw-return-impulse-server)